-Paris is the third most visited city in the world and if you ever get the chance to visit you’ll quickly understand why!
-Paris is an incredibly beautiful city that remains authentic and traditional in a modern world.
+Paris is the third most visited city in the world, and if you ever get a chance to visit it you’ll quickly understand why!
+It is an incredibly beautiful city that remains authentic and traditional in the modern world.
 The architecture is absolutely stunning, the food is mouth-wateringly delicious and the monuments are breathtaking.
 It’s a city that a lot of people fall in love with, charmed by its unique beauty.

 What’s the best time to visit Paris?

-If I had to choose I would say come to Paris in May.
-The weather is warm, the city isn’t too over-crowded and there are plenty of things to do in the city!
+In case you can’t decide when to visit Paris, pick May.
+The weather is warm, the city isn’t too over-crowded and there are plenty of things to do!

 What’s good to know about Paris?

-Paris is not a gigantic city so you can actually walk from one monument to another!
-The Louvre to the Champs Elysees is a 20 minute walk, the Champs Elysees to the Eiffel Tower is a 15 minute walk and Notre Dame to the Pompidou center is only 15 minutes too!
+Paris is not a gigantic city, so you can actually walk from one monument to another!
+From the Louvre to the Champs Elysees is a 20 minutes’ walk, the Champs Elysees to the Eiffel Tower is a 15 minutes’ walk and Notre Dame to the Pompidou center is only 15 minutes, too!
 And the route you take is always really beautiful!

-And if you don’t feel like walking, don’t worry!
-Paris has one of the most efficient metro systems in the world and ticket prices are very reasonable.
-I would recommend buying a pack of ten tickets when you arrive which you can buy at a discounted rate.
+Even if you don’t feel like walking, don’t worry!
+Paris has one of the most efficient metro systems in the world, and ticket prices are very reasonable.
+It is recommended to buy a pack of ten tickets when you arrive, which you can buy at a discounted rate.